Home Desserts Cookies Mexican Wedding Cookies

-These Mexican wedding cookies are soft and sweet, rich and buttery, and purely amazing.
+These Mexican wedding cookies are soft, sweet, rich, buttery, and just plain amazing.

-If you haven’t tried them before, now is the time.
+If you haven’t tried them, now’s the time.
 One bite will make you fall in love!

 Mexican Wedding Cookies in a Bowl

-These buttery and crumbly cookies go by a thousand names.
+These buttery, crumbly cookies go by a thousand names.

-Whether you call them Russian tea cakes, butterballs, snowballs, polvorones, or Mexican wedding cookies – they taste just as magical in any case.
+It doesn’t matter if you call them Russian tea cakes, butterballs, snowballs, Polvorones, or Mexican wedding cookies – they taste just as magical.

-They’re round shortbread cookies that look and taste so phenomenal, they will make your jaw drop.
+These round shortbread cookies are so phenomenal they’ll make your jaw drop.

-Their snowy exterior not only adds to their charm, but the perfect amount of sweetness too.
+And their snowy exterior adds to their charm.
+Plus, it provides the perfect amount of sweetness.

 Ingredients

 • Butter – Some recipes call for softened butter, but I find cold butter better.
 It prevents the batter from spreading as it bakes.
-Take out the butter from the fridge 10 minutes prior to baking.
+Remove the butter from the fridge 10 minutes prior to baking.

-• Sugar – Since the cookies will be double-coated in powdered sugar, we only need half a cup for the dough.
+• Sugar – Since the cookies will be double-coated in powdered sugar, you’ll only need half a cup for the dough.

 • Vanilla Extract – For flavor enhancement.